KIT-IBT/StereoCameraReconSim/README.md

 ## License

-All source code is subject to the terms of the Mozilla Public License, v.
-2.0.
+All source code is subject to the terms of the GNU General Public License v3.0.
-Copyright 2020 Steffen Schuler, Karlsruhe Institute of Technology.
+Copyright 2020 Jan Kost, Karlsruhe Institute of Technology.

 ## Citation